 What’s Christmas time to you but a time for paying bills without money; a time for finding yourself a year older, but not an hour richer; a time for balancing your books and having every item in ’em through a round dozen of months presented dead against you?
-If I could work my will,” said Scrooge indignantly, “every idiot who goes about with ‘Merry Christmas’ on his lips, should be boiled with his own pudding, and buried with a stake of holly through his heart!” (― Ebenezer Scrooge in Charles Dickens’, A Christmas Carol)
+If I could work my will,” said Scrooge indignantly, “every idiot who goes about with ‘Merry Christmas’ on his lips should be boiled with his own pudding and buried with a stake of holly through his heart!” (― Ebenezer Scrooge in Charles Dickens’, A Christmas Carol)

 “There are many things from which I might have derived good, by which I have not profited, I dare say,’ returned the nephew.
 ‘Christmas among the rest.
-But I am sure I have always thought of Christmas time, when it has come round—apart from the veneration due to its sacred name and origin, if anything belonging to it can be apart from that—as a good time; a kind, forgiving, charitable, pleasant time; the only time I know of, in the long calendar of the year, when men and women seem by one consent to open their shut-up hearts freely, and to think of people below them as if they really were fellow-passengers to the grave, and not another race of creatures bound on other journeys.
-And therefore, uncle, though it has never put a scrap of gold or silver in my pocket, I believe that it has done me good, and will do me good; and I say, God, bless it!”
+But I am sure I have always thought of Christmas time, when it has come round—apart from the veneration due to its sacred name and origin, if anything belonging to it can be apart from that—as a good time; a kind, forgiving, charitable, pleasant time; the only time I know of, in the long calendar of the year, when men and women seem by one consent to open their shut-up hearts freely and to think of people below them as if they really were fellow-passengers to the grave and not another race of creatures bound on other journeys.
+And therefore, uncle, though it has never put a scrap of gold or silver in my pocket, I believe that it has done me good and will do me good; and I say, God, bless it!”
 (Ebenezer Scrooge’s nephew Fred in Charles Dickens, A Christmas Carol)

-Here, the nephew asserts that Christmas – even aside of its sacred origin – is a good, kind, forgiving, charitable and generally pleasant time, which makes its celebration worthwhile.
+Here, the nephew asserts that Christmas – even aside from its sacred origin – is a good, kind, forgiving, charitable, and generally pleasant time, which makes its celebration worthwhile.

-The babe in swaddling cloth, born in a barn and laid in a feeding trough is just the beginning of the story – a teaser which can be used to introduce someone to the rest of the story.
-And a profound story it is indeed – of the incarnation – the time in human history when God took on human flesh and nature, to dwell with us.
+The babe in swaddling cloth, born in a barn and laid in a feeding trough, is just the beginning of the story – a teaser that can be used to introduce someone to the rest of the story.
+And a profound story it is indeed – of the incarnation – the time in human history when God took on human flesh and nature to dwell with us.
 He became one of us, so He could communicate His love to us, warn us of judgment to come, and draw us to Him for salvation.

 © 2020, Midwest Christian Outreach, Inc. All rights reserved.
 Excerpts and links may be used if full and clear credit is given with specific direction to the original content.